 |TMM-016||Future of Work and Workforce|

-Stage 2 includes three exclusive Wharton online courses offering world-renowned expertise and instruction in leadership, people analytics, and socio-cultural dynamics affecting management of human capital in the 21st century.
-The expected effort required to complete this stage is around 15 to 20 hours of learning from Wharton Direct online modules, which participants can plan at their convenience immediately after Stage 1.
+Stage 2 includes three exclusive Wharton Online courses offering world-renowned expertise and instruction in leadership, people analytics, and socio-cultural dynamics affecting management of human capital in the 21st century.
+The expected effort required to complete this stage is around 15 to 20 hours of learning from Wharton Online modules, which participants can plan at their convenience immediately after Stage 1.

 The following table lists the modules/ learning themes in this stage of the program: